manojsinghdeopa/Android-VOIP/README.md

 4. Run on a **physical device** (recommended) with Android 14/15 to fully test call UI behavior.

 ## Build signed APK on macOS (outline)
-You mentioned you'll build the signed APK on your Mac.
+Build the signed APK on your Mac.
 Quick steps:
 1. In Android Studio: Build -> Generate Signed Bundle / APK
 2. Choose APK -> Create new key store or use existing.
 Enter passwords and aliases.
 3. Select release build and finish.
 Android Studio will produce a signed APK under `app/build/outputs/apk/release/`.